Watsontown police chief urges protesters to get tested

-WATSONTOWN, Pa. — Northumberland County saw an increase in coronavirus cases on Monday with more than 10 positive tests reported.
+WATSONTOWN, Pa. — Northumberland County saw an increase in coronavirus cases on Monday, with more than ten positive tests reported.

-On Sunday, there was a Black Lives Matter rally in Watsontown, where hundreds of people were in close quarters.
+On Sunday, there was a Black Lives Matter rally in Watsontown where hundreds of people were in close quarters.

 The state police barracks in nearby Milton is closed for decontamination.